absolute-quantum/cats-blender-plugin/README.md

 ## Feedback
 Do you love this plugin or have you found a bug?
-Post a response in this thread or send your feedback to this discord server https://discord.gg/up9Zqsu and look for givemeallyourcats ;)
+Post a response in this thread or send your feedback to the official discord server of the plugin for real-time communication: https://discord.gg/f8yZGnv and look for people with the developer role ;)